rdacorporation/sharepoint-react-app-boilerplate/README.md

 - [sp-rest-proxy](https://github.com/koltyakov/sp-rest-proxy) - Provides a proxy to a SharePoint environment for live testing.
 - [@pnp/js](https://github.com/pnp/pnpjs) - Fluent JavaScript API for consuming SharePoint and Office 365 REST APIs with TypeScript support.
+- [sp-pnp-node](https://github.com/koltyakov/sp-pnp-node#readme) - Provides an easy way to use @pnp/js from node with support of various authentication strategies.

 ### Unit Testing